MarkusAureus/Product-Hunter/README.md

-Certainly!
-Here’s a `README.md` for your GitHub project.
-This document explains the purpose of the project, how it works, the libraries used, and setup instructions.

----

 # Product Hunter

 Product Hunter is a GUI application built with Python, which allows users to search for products on Bazos.sk, a popular Slovak classifieds website.
 It scrapes and displays product names and prices based on a search keyword, making it easier to browse items directly from the application.